rezacsedu/Multimodal-autoencoder-for-breast-cancer/README.md

 ## Multimodal Autoencoder for Cancer Genomics
 Implementation of our paper titled "Prognostically Relevant Subtypes and Survival Prediction for Breast Cancer with Multimodal Autoencoders" submitted to IEEE Access journal, June 2019.

-In this implementation, Multimodal Autoencoders is used to predict the clinical status of breast cancer patients based on their genomics data.
-This mDBN model is trained with breast cancer genomics data from The Cancer Genome Atlas Breast Invasive Carcinoma (TCGA-BRCA).
+In this implementation, Multimodal Autoencoders(MAE) is used to predict the clinical status of breast cancer patients based on their genomics data.
+This MAE model is trained with breast cancer genomics data from The Cancer Genome Atlas Breast Invasive Carcinoma (TCGA-BRCA).

 ### Predicted clinical status
 1. Breast cancer subtypes which is determined by the estrogen receptor (ER), progesterone receptor (PGR), and HER2/neu status